This Web Page is Memory

 incurred maternal displeasure, so the trip was not repeated.
 P.T. exercises at school took place out of

-doors in fine weather only: my sole
+doors in fine weather only: my main

 memory is that when the class was bending to touch toes I could look up to see